Test API

-Your First request to Riverty API
+First Riverty API Call

 Generally, all our requests can be tested with Postman, however, you can use any other API-Testing application.